 Hip pain may cause deep discomfort within your pelvis or extreme tenderness on the outer part of the joint.
-Whatever type of hip pain you have, board-certified pain management specialist Aarti Singla, MD, MBA, at Beacon Orthopaedics & Sports Medicine in Liberty Township and Cincinnati, Ohio, can help.
+Whatever type of hip pain you have, board-certified pain management specialist Aarti Singla, MD, MBA, at Beacon Orthopaedics & Sports Medicine in West Chester Township and Cincinnati, Ohio, can help.
 Dr. Singla combines physical therapies with advanced treatments such as steroid injections into the joint to reduce hip pain.
 For help with painful hips, call Beacon Orthopaedics & Sports Medicine, or book an appointment online today.

 Hip pain might be a result of a trauma like an auto accident or a fall that dislocates the joint, fractures the bones, or tears the cartilage, tendons, or ligaments.
 You could also suffer an injury when playing sports or at work.

 Being overweight or obese can also put a great deal of strain on your joints and lead to hip pain.

 Some of the chronic hip pain conditions that Dr. Singla sees most frequently at Beacon Orthopaedics & Sports Medicine include: